hzi-bifo/AMR_benchmarking/README.md

 **A. Basic/required parameters setting**

--Please do change everything in A after the ":" to your own.
+- Please do change everything in A after the ":" to your own.

 | option | action | values ([default])|
 | ------------- | ------------- |------------- |